Lucretius/vault_raft_snapshot_agent/README.md

 #### Google Storage

 `bucket` - The Google Storage Bucket to write to.
+Auth is expected to be default machine credentials.

 #### Azure Storage